mantidproject/mantid/docs/source/release/v3.12.0/reflectometry.rst

 - The new algorithm :ref:`algm-LoadILLPolarizationFactors` can load the polarization efficiency files used on D17 at ILL.
 - The new algorithm :ref:`algm-MRInspectData` takes in raw event data and determines reduction parameters.
+- The new algorithm :ref:`algm-MRFilterCrossSections` loads a MR (SNS) data file into a workspace group comprising of a workspace for each cross-section.

 Improvements